 Water is a vital, but finite resource for the entire Fresno region.
 It is acknowledged that individual agencies each have their own interests, which sometimes compete with the interests of others for this limited resource.
-The Fresno/Clovis Metropolitan Area, among other areas of the County, has been experiencing groundwater overdraft for many years.
-A significant amount of study of this resource issue is already underway.
-LAFCO should encourage the County of Fresno and other affected local governmental agencies to:
+The County has been experiencing groundwater overdraft for many years.
+A significant amount of study of this resource issue is already underway